xushijie/APIRepostiroy/open_apis/workflow_event_callback.md

 | Acess Key    |        |

-Currently, we only supports static access-key for authentication.
-If you have more strong authN security requirements, contact us.
+Currently, we only support static access-key for authentication.
+Contact us f you have more strong authN requirements.

 ## Callback Schema